Definable Valuations induced by multiplicative subgroups and NIP Fields: dp-minimal fields

 \section{dp-minimal fields}

-Dp-minimal fields are classified in Theorem 1.2 of \cite{JohnDPMin}: \begin{thm}[Johnson] A sufficiently saturated field $K$ is dp-minimal if and only if $K$ is perfect and there exists a valuation $v$ on $K$ such that: \begin{enumerate} \item $v$ is henselian. \item $v$ is defectless (i.e., any finite extension of $(L,v)$ over $(K,v)$ is defectless). \item The residue field $Kv$ is either an algebraically closed field of characteristic $p$ or elementarily equivalent to a local field of characteristic $0$. \item The valuation group $\Gamma_v$ is almost divisible, i.e., $[\Gamma_v: n\Gamma_v]<\infty$ for all $n$. \item If $\mathrm{char}(Kv)=p\neq \mathrm{char}(K)$ then $[-v(p),v(p)]\subseteq p\Gamma_v$. \end{enumerate} \end{thm}
+Dp-minimal fields are classified in the main result of \cite{JohnDPMin}\footnote{Specific references to Johnson's paper below refer to the publicly available version of the paper, \cite{JohnDPMinArc}.}: \begin{thm}[Johnson] A sufficiently saturated field $K$ is dp-minimal if and only if $K$ is perfect and there exists a valuation $v$ on $K$ such that: \begin{enumerate} \item $v$ is henselian. \item $v$ is defectless (i.e., any finite extension of $(L,v)$ over $(K,v)$ is defectless). \item The residue field $Kv$ is either algebraically closed of characteristic $p$ or elementarily equivalent to a local field of characteristic $0$. \item The valuation group $\Gamma_v$ is almost divisible, i.e., $[\Gamma_v: n\Gamma_v]<\infty$ for all $n$. \item If $\mathrm{char}(Kv)=p\neq \mathrm{char}(K)$ then $[-v(p),v(p)]\subseteq p\Gamma_v$. \end{enumerate} \end{thm}

-Given a dp-minimal field $K$ that is not strongly minimal, Johnson constructs an (externally definable) topology \cite[\S3]{JohnDPMin}, which he then proves to be a V-topology \cite[\S3 , \S 4]{JohnDPMin}.
-Pushing these results further he proceeds to show \cite[Theorem 5.14]{JohnDPMin} that $K$ admits a henselian topology (not necessarily definable).
+Given a dp-minimal field $K$ that is not strongly minimal, Johnson constructs an (externally definable) topology \cite[\S3]{JohnDPMinArc}, which he then proves to be a V-topology \cite[\S3 , \S 4]{JohnDPMinArc}.
+Pushing these results further he proceeds to show \cite[Theorem 5.14]{JohnDPMinArc} that $K$ admits a henselian topology (not necessarily definable).
 From this we immediately get:

 \begin{cor} Any dp-minimal field is either real closed, algebraically closed or admits a non-trivial definable henselian valuation.
-In particular, the V-topology constructed by Johnson is definable and coincides with Koenigsmann's topology, $\cT_G(L)\cap K$, for some finite extension $L\ge K$ and some (equivakently, any) $G:=(L^\times)^p$ such that $G\neq L^\times$. \end{cor} \begin{proof} Let $K$ be a dp-minimal field that is neither real closed nor algebraically closed.
-By \cite[Theorem 5.14]{JohnDPMin} $K$ is henselian, and therefore so is any finite extension of $K$.
+In particular, the V-topology constructed by Johnson is definable and coincides with Koenigsmann's topology, $\cT_G(L)\cap K$, for some finite extension $L\ge K$ and some (equivalently, any) $G:=(L^\times)^p$ such that $G\neq L^\times$. \end{cor} \begin{proof} Let $K$ be a dp-minimal field that is neither real closed nor algebraically closed.
+By \cite[Theorem 5.14]{JohnDPMinArc} $K$ is henselian, and therefore so is any finite extension of $K$.
 Let $L$ be a finite extension of $K$ such that $G_q(L)\neq L^\times$ and $L$ contains a primitve $q$th root of unity.
 Then by Fact \ref{corVAxiomsnontrivialdefinable} and Corollary \ref{groups} we get that $L$ admits a non-trivial definable valuation.
-So $K$ admits a non-trivial definable valuation, and by \cite[Theorem 5.14]{JohnDPMin} all definable valuations on $K$ are henselian.
+So $K$ admits a non-trivial definable valuation, and by \cite[Theorem 5.14]{JohnDPMinArc} all definable valuations on $K$ are henselian.

 Since $K$ is not separably closed it follows that $K$ supports a unique non-trivial t-henselian topology so the V-topology constructed by Johnson coincides with the topology associated with the definable henselian valuation, and is therefore definable. \end{proof}